Deckeraga/Raytracer/README.md

 # Raytracer
-Ray tracer written in C for a computer graphics course at the university of Minnesota
+Ray tracer written in C for a computer graphics course at the university of Minnesota.
+Uses phong shading and has support for textures, reflection, and refraction.

 Usage
 -----